JonHub/stacasso/README.md

 To get started using Stacasso, see [installing](#installing), below.

 The [examples](#examples) (below) walk through creating and illustrating 1, 2, 3, and then 4-qubit circuits, using Cirq and Stacasso.
 These four circuits build on each other conceptually, and introduce many of the key concepts in quantum computation (superposition, entanglement, probability/amplitudes, phase).

+Many of these concepts in quantum computing have a direct visual counterpart.

 More information can be found in the [Stacasso Guide (Notebook)](https://jonhub.github.io/stacasso/notebooks/stacasso_guide.html).
 The notebook is part of Stacasso, and can be executed locally, as a starting point for exploring quantum computation.
 Note that the guide (as well as the Stacasso project) is currently usable, but a work in progress